AvolitesLtd/TitanManual/prismdocs/prism/quick-start/live-input-setup.md

 sidebar_label: Live Input Setup
 ---

-When adding a **live input** to **Prism**, the available signal options will vary according to the device in use, but the setup process is the same for all capture devices.
+When adding a **Live Input** to **Prism**, the available signal options will vary according to the device in use, but the setup process is the same for all capture devices.

+Multiple bank elements can share the same **Live Input** device (e.g., a USB camera).
+Each bank element can have its own settings—such as color adjustments or transformations—but **Prism** creates a single unique instance for each input device.
+This means all bank elements using the same device access the same video buffer resource, which helps improve performance.

-*Note: Number of inputs avaiable vary, dependant on [the license](/prism/licensing) you have.*
+*Note: The number of available inputs varies based on [licensing](/prism/licensing).*

-## Setup
+## 1. Setup

 Go to the **Inputs** section of the **Settings** page to set the parameters for the video capture device.